IBAMR/IBAMR/README.md

 Acknowledgments
 ---------------

-IBAMR development is supported in part by an NSF <i>Software Infrastructure for Sustained Innovation</i> award (NSF OCI 1047734).
-Work to extend IBAMR to support finite element mechanics models is also supported in part by the NSF (NSF DMS 1016554).
+IBAMR development is supported in part by NSF <i>Software Infrastructure for Sustained Innovation</i> awards OAC 1450327 (to UNC-Chapel Hill), OAC 1450374 (to Northwestern University), and OAC 1607042 (to Rice University).
+Additional support is provided by NSF CAREER award OAC 1652541 (to UNC-Chapel Hill).
+Prior support was provided by NSF awards DMS 1016554 (to New York University), DMS 1460368 (to UNC-Chapel Hill), OAC 1047734 (to New York University), and OAC 1460334 (to UNC-Chapel Hill).
 We gratefully acknowledge this support.